10 Best Bass Guitars for Beginners Under $200

 ESP LTD B-10

-A Precision Bass vibe with a metal attitude.
-The LTD B-10 is a no-nonsense bass for beginners who are into heavier music.
-However like a P-Bass, you can dial it back and experiment in jazz and lighter rock if you want to.
+With its single pickup design the Dean Edge 09 is like a Precision Bass with a metal attitude.
+However, like a P-Bass, you can dial it back and experiment in jazz and lighter rock if you want to.
 One pickup is all you need.
+It also has a warm, resonant basswood body, which I really like in bass guitars.

 None of these basses stand head and shoulders above the others, but depending on the musical inclinations of the newbie they may prefer one over the rest.